RaunaqDavidNath/LUMEN/README.md

 ## Features

-- **Automatic lineage extraction** — parses SQL views to build a full dependency graph at both table and column level
+- **Automatic lineage extraction.** Parses SQL views to build a full dependency graph at both table and column level.
-- **AI enrichment** — generates a plain-English description, business glossary term, and owner team for every asset
+- **AI enrichment.** Generates a plain-English description, business glossary term, and owner team for every asset.
-- **Semantic search** — search by meaning using vector embeddings, not just keywords
+- **Semantic search.** Searches by meaning using vector embeddings, not just keywords.
-- **Streamlit UI** — browse, filter, and search the catalog with a clean card-based interface
+- **Streamlit UI.** Browse, filter, and search the catalog with a clean card-based interface.
-- **MCP server** — exposes the catalog as tools so an AI agent can query it conversationally
+- **MCP server.** Exposes the catalog as tools so an AI agent can query it conversationally.

 ---